timfernix/tierlist/README.md

 - **Items**: Rank items including event items and Swarm mode items
 - **Maps**: Create tierlists for different gamemodes and maps
 - **Summoner Spells**: Rank summoner spells
+- **Emotes**: Rank all available emotes
+  - Filter by champion or view all
+- **Chromas**: Rank chromas by champion or color
+  - Filter by champion
+  - Filter by color (Red, Blue, Green, etc.) when viewing all champions

 ### Special Tierlists